eepsmedia/plugins/choosy/readme.md

 For example, in a dataset about people, you might have five attributes about work and income.
 To make a clump called `work`, type "work" into the text box in the **attributes** tab.
 Now when you click the green "plus" icon, that attribute gets put into the `work` clump.

+When an attribute is in a clump, you can remove it by clicking the red "minus" icon.
+At that point it goes back to the "no-clump" zone at the top of the list.

 ## Tag cases tab